Białystok Equality March: Aftermath

 According to the New York Times, similar to the manner in which the Unite the Right rally in Charlottesville shocked Americans, the violence in Białystok raised public concern among some in Poland over opposition to the homosexual agenda and gender ideology.
 While the Polish government has condemned the violence at the march, it has also hinted that LGBTQ activists were attempting a provocation.
 In late July the Ministry of Interior said they had identified 104 people who broke the law in the march, and carried out enforcement action towards 77.

 Michael Roth, the German Minister of State for Europe, condemned the attack and stated that he brings up gay rights in every discussion with his Polish counterparts.

 Thousands took to the streets in Warsaw to protest the violence in Białystok.
 A demonstration for tolerance was held in Gdańsk on 23 July 2019, with the slogan "zone free of zones" (Strefa wolna od stref).
 In Szczecin a demonstration under the slogan of "hate-free zone" (Strefa wolna od nienawiści) took place, and in Łódź left-wing politicians handed out "hate-free zone" stickers.
 A week after the events, left-wing parties held a protest in Białystok against the violence at the march.
 In the July 2019 Berlin Pride, marchers organized by Die Linke carried signs in solidarity with Białystok.
 One marcher carried a banner of the Rainbow Madonna, in solidarity with Elżbieta Podleśna who was arrested in May 2019 for putting up signs of the Madonna.

 Archbishop Tadeusz Wojda, two days after the event, condemned the violence in a brief statement as incompatible with Christianity but also urged believes to pray for "the family and its internal purity".

 The Polish Sieci magazine ran a cover story titled "A massive attack on Poland is approaching" in which they blamed the attack on the liberal opposition, saying they were trying to discredit the government.

-LGBT campaigners stated that PiS and the Church created a radicalised atmosphere, saying the government incited a "pogrom mood" towards to gays.
+LGBT campaigners stated that PiS and the Church created a radicalised atmosphere, saying the government incited a "pogrom mood" towards gays.

 Responding to the attacks on the Polish LGBT community, the global All Out LGBT+-rights group launched a campaign in Poland.
 All Out's Director of Programs Mathias Wasik stated: "More recently, we’ve been particularly worried about the escalation of attacks on LGBT+ people in Poland.
 Right-wing politicians and representatives of the Catholic church have been using the issue for their own political agenda.
 And their divisive words are being followed up by hateful actions, as we’ve seen during the attacks on the pride march in Białystok".